karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ## A Heart to Heart about Stubs and Mocks ##

 The first time unit testing clicks for most people is when they start to use a mocking framework.
 Without such frameworks, testing is impractical.
 Mocking frameworks enable you to achieve two things.
 The first is that they let you focus on behaviors without having to worry about implementation details.
 The second is that they let you test the interactions between your dependent objects.
 Combine these two benefits together and you get code which does what it's supposed to at an individual behavior level and as a complex system.
-If X and Y work individually, and Xs is properly integrated with Y, then things are looking good.
+If X and Y work individually, and X is properly integrated with Y, then things are looking good.

 Unfortunately, people go overboard.
 They rely too heavily on mocks and focus too much on the integration of their components.
 It's probably the exact opposite of what you've been told, but mock objects can actually increase the coupling within your tests and with it their brittleness.
 Let's look at an example method: